Thank you for contacting

 Millions of households in the United States speak a language other than English at home.
 Many have historically faced challenges understanding IRS notices or tax policies, sometimes relying on family members or paid translators to interpret complex instructions.
 This has often led to errors and delayed refunds.

-By expanding multilingual services, the IRS aims to reduce those obstacles.
-The updates are a core part of the agency’s Strategic Operating Plan, which emphasizes accessibility, digital modernization, and equal service for all taxpayers.
+By expanding multilingual services, the IRS aimed to reduce those obstacles.
+The updates were developed as part of the agency's Strategic Operating Plan, which emphasized accessibility, digital modernization, and equal service for all taxpayers.
 Officials stated that these changes were informed by feedback from advocacy groups and community organizations that serve individuals who do not speak English.

-The broader goal is to ensure every taxpayer—regardless of background, income, or language—can read, understand, and file their tax returns with confidence.
+The broader goal was to ensure every taxpayer — regardless of background, income, or language — could read, understand, and file their tax returns with confidence.

-“The IRS is committed to making further improvements for taxpayers in a wide range of areas, including expanding options available to taxpayers in multiple languages,” said IRS Commissioner Danny Werfel.
-“Understanding taxes can be challenging enough, so the IRS needs to put a variety of information on IRS.gov and other materials into the language a taxpayer knows best.”
+"The IRS is committed to making further improvements for taxpayers in a wide range of areas, including expanding options available to taxpayers in multiple languages," then-IRS Commissioner Danny Werfel said during his tenure.
+"Understanding taxes can be challenging enough, so the IRS needs to put a variety of information on IRS.gov and other materials into the language a taxpayer knows best."
+Werfel resigned as IRS Commissioner on January 20, 2025, before the close of the 2025 filing season.

 Community leaders applauded the expansion.
 "We often help people who fear they might make a mistake because of language barriers," said Maria Santos, a coordinator at a VITA site in Los Angeles.
 "Now they can read official instructions in their own language and file accurately.
 It gives them confidence and peace of mind."